 Employees, nurses, and medical staff who work at hospitals and health care centers frequently witness horrific patient treatment at the hands of doctors and negligent medical staff.
 They want to report the abusers to the government, but they don’t want to become a whistleblower.
 They don’t want to be retaliated against.
-These folks are also hesitant to call a lawyer or attorney to get basic guidance.
+These folks are also hesitant to call an employment lawyer or attorney to get basic guidance.
 Fortunately, Health & Safety Code 1278.5 was enacted to protect such health care workers.
 You will have to call a lawyer, but it will be worth it to protect your rights.

 This is a law that every hospital worker, nurse, or physician’s assistant should know: Health & Safety Code 1278.5 states: